Cumulocity-IoT/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-246-lwm2m-support-of-deprecated-device-content-format.md

 ticket: DM-3620
 version: 10.18.540.246
 ---
-From 2024.10 version, the deprecated content format TLV with ID 1542 and JSON with ID 1543 support was disabled in the LWM2M agent.
-This is now re-enabled and LWM2M device data coming with this content formats are being recognized by default.
+With version 2024.10, support for the deprecated content format TLV with ID 1542 and JSON with ID 1543 was disabled in the LWM2M agent.
+This has now been enabled again and LWM2M device data coming with this content formats is recognized by default.